simonjulianl/tp/docs/UserGuide.md

 2. Press `Enter` and you should see the new entry being made in the Activity table!
 By default, the table would be sorted by ID and hence note that the new entry is not displayed at the last entry!
    ![tut-appt-2](images/activityug/tut_appt_2.png)
-3. If there is any error, the command would turn ren as shown in **1**.
+3. If there is any error, the command would turn ren as shown by **1**.
 Also, if the patient does not exist as shown by **2**, you need to create the patient using `add t/patient` command.
 Fix the issue and press `Enter` again, the command should work correctly now!
    ![tut-appt-error](images/activityug/tut_appt_error.png)
 ___